k79639/MarkView/readme.md

 # 📝 MarkView – Modern Markdown Editor

-A sleek, feature-rich Markdown editor built in 48 hours for the **CodeCircuit Hackathon** by Outlier AI.
+A sleek, feature-rich Markdown editor built for the **CodeCircuit Hackathon**.

 MarkView combines real-time preview, smart formatting tools, automatic list handling, and multiple dynamic themes — all wrapped in a responsive, modern UI.